Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 ## The risk

-Matched betting is really a simple process once you've wrapped your head around it, and anybody can learn to do it.
+Matched betting is a simple process once you've wrapped your head around it, and anybody can learn to do it.

-In theory, the process is totally risk free as we are covered for any eventuality, ensuring a profit is achieved.
+In theory, the process is totally risk-free as we are covered for any eventuality, ensuring a profit is achieved.

 ![image](./images/racing.jpg)